Guest Writing for Koala Rank

 There are some topics that we want to avoid in the marketing world, specifically those which have lots of content published from top-tier companies such as HubSpot.
 These topics include, but are not limited to:

-Graphic Design & Web Development (Our only concern is with UX design)
+Graphic design and web development (our only concern is with UX design)

-Podcasting & Video (Currently we only offer written services)
+Podcasting and video (currently we only offer written services)

 Formatting guidelines and CTAs

 This is all handled internally.
 If you’re writing a piece of content for us, simply understand that we love complementing writing with a highly visual experience.
 Keep that top of mind when you’re writing for us and feel free to add comments on where to place images or design assets.

 When you’re contributing to the blog, you don’t have to write content upgrades that are connected to the blog posts, but it’s important to make sure that what you’re writing fits with our business and what we offer.
 Feel free to submit your post with comments if you deem it appropriate.

 If you’re ready to submit your blog post, simply send it our way at [email protected].
 Don’t send topic ideas or half-finished posts.
 We never publish without your permission.
 Instead, send a short bio with your personal website (if you have one) and one page you’d like us to link back to.